Considering the national and international evolution of the Sars-Cov2 pandemic, Lipari School will be postponed to 2021.

 Registration fees is 500 €.
 The fee covers the course material, bus+hydrofoil Catania airport-Lipari-Catania airport, social events and coffee breaks.
 Late registration is 600 €.

-Early registration applications can be submitted from November 27th, 2017 up to April 20th, 2018.
-Late registrations will be accepted until June 20th, 2018.
-Admission notification will start on January 31st, 2018, according to registration time.
+Early registration applications can be submitted from January 1st, 2020 up to April 30th, 2021.
+Late registrations will be accepted up to June 21st, 2021.
+Admission notification will start on January 31st, 2020, according to registration time.
 Applicants must include a short curriculum vitae or an updated link to an official website.
 In case of cancellation after fees payments, a 25% penalty will be applied.
-Payment must be received by April 30th, 2018 for Regular Registration and June 29th, 2018 for Late Registration.
+In case of credit card payment, processing fees cannot be reimbursed.
+Payment must be received as soon as possible, and in any case no later than July 10th, 2021.

 Carlo M. Croce (Ohio State University, USA)